Comparison of fake and real saffron

 The highest coloring power of saffron is after harvesting and drying them.
 Over time, saffron’s quality or coloring power decreases, but its aroma changes tangy scent.
 This is also the reason why last year’s harvest has more fragrance than this year’s.

-Important points about saffron coloring
+Important points about coloring

-For proving this there is a test that we can do:
+To prove this there is a test that we can do: